 Hal Hartleyis an American film director and producer who is best known for his independent films, such as Henry Fool or The Book of Life.

-Frank Hissenkaemperhas been a captain in the Hamburg pilot fleet for 14 years.
+Frank Hissenkaemperhas been a captain in the Hamburg pilot fleet since 2006.

-Saskya Jainis the author of Fire Under Ash (Random House India, 2014), shortlisted for the 2015 Shakti Bhatt First Book Prize.
+Saskya Jainis the author of Fire Under Ash, shortlisted for the 2015 Shakti Bhatt First Book Prize.
 She has taught at Hong Kong University and Grinnell College.
 Her second novel is forthcoming.

 Kitty Kahaneis a Berlin-based illustrator and artist.
 She teaches, writes, and draws for publishers, companies, and organizations, including the Goethe-Institut worldwide.

 Avalon Kalinis a graphic artist who makes documentary and social art connected to everyday life.
-He is the co-author of The Subconscious Art of Graffiti Removal film produced by Matt McCormick.
-He collaborates with his wife Posie Kalin, designing installations and products.
-Find more about his work at avalonkalin.com.
+He often collaborates with his wife Posie Kalin, designing installations and products.
+Find out more about his work at avalonkalin.com.

 Faizal Khanis an art and culture writer based in New Delhi.

 Natasha Khuranais a Delhi native who works as a trained textile designer and a freelance writer.
-In addition, she is a co-founder and writer for the green initiative It All Starts With You, which targets action and awareness regarding the issues of sustainability amongst students and consumers.
+In addition, she is a co-founder and writer for the green initiative It All Starts With You, which targets action and awareness regarding the issues of sustainability.

 Sarah Kleinis a journalist and PR consultant.
 She is editor-in-chief of the Tea after Twelve online magazine and managing director of the Bunny Island communications agency.